Where to find us

 Arriving by car

-Kistefos is located one hour north-west of Oslo.
-There are two entrances to the park with parking on both sides.
-People with reduced mobility are asked to arrive from Entrance South.
+Kistefos is located one hour northwest of Oslo, with two entrances to the park offering parking on both sides.
+Visitors with reduced mobility are advised to use Entrance South.

-Entrance South: Arrival from Oslo via Klækken and Fylkesvei 241.
-Follow signs to Kistefos.
-See placement on Google Maps here.
+Address: Kistefossveien 24.
+Accessible from Oslo via Klækken and County Road 241.
+Follow signs for Kistefos.

 Opening hours

-- The sculpture park is always available, even outside regular opening hours and season
+- The sculpture park is always accessible, even outside regular opening hours and the season.

 Tickets